AnjaliPujala/SimpleEmailServer/README.md

    * `SimpleEmailServer` receives a `DatabaseCopy` instance via its constructor.
    * Promotes loose coupling and easier testing.

+5. **ML Email Body Generation**

+   * Python script `ml_models/predict_email.py` uses a pre-trained model to generate a suggested email body based on subject keywords.
+   * User can accept or override the generated email body.

 ---

 ## Getting Started